"Really—How Hard Can Preaching Be?" Very. Here’s Why.

 3. Better yet, swap sermons with a preaching buddy and appraise each other’s.

-5. Find a group of preachers for bible study on the lessons.
-You’ll encounter ideas and concepts you’d never have thought of alone.
+5. Find a group of parishioners for bible study on the lessons.
+You’ll encounter ideas and concepts you’d never have thought of alone, and learn about their lives in ways you can address in your sermon that week.

-6. Don’t have a group?
-Join us for Live Lunch-Hour Lectio on Mondays at noon CST (on our Facebook page) to prayerfully read through the week’s Gospel lesson.
+6. Join us for Live Lectio on Mondays at noon CST (on our Facebook page) to prayerfully read the week’s RCL Gospel lesson.

 7. Choose one aspect of sermon crafting and work on that one skill, one month at a time.
 For example, you could focus on storytelling, transitions, attention-getting first sentences, or conclusions people will remember.

-And any step toward growth will eventually yield fruit that surprises and delights.
+And any step toward growth will yield fruit that surprises and delights.
+Doing just one thing keeps us growing!

 Previous